hatemr/NLP-for-8K-documents/README.md

 3. __Horizon__: 1, 2, 3, 5, 10, 20, 30
 4. __Model__: logistic regression, random forests, gradient boosting

+## Scoring metric: f1_weighted
+We use the scoring metric `f1_weighted` from `sklearn` on the validation set for model selection. `f1_weighted` computes the f1 score for each class of the target variable, then takes the weighted mean over classes.
+The weight is the number of true instances of the class.
+This helps account for class imbalance by giving greater weight to higher-frequency classes.

+One idea is to change the scoring metric to our own PnL calculation.
+However, we seek to compare different NLP techniques with each other, not create a realistic investment stategy.
+Therefore, we stick with _f1_weighted_.

 ### LDA for Topic Modeling
 Latent Dirichlet Allocation (LDA) aims to model documents as arising from multiple topics, where a _topic_ is defined to be a distribution over a fixed vocabulary of terms.
 Each document exhibits these topics with different proportions.
 The K topics and their relative weights are treated as hidden variables.
 Given a collection of documents, the _posterior distribution_ of the hidden variables given the observed documents determines a hidden topical decomposition of the collection.

 ![latent dirichlet allocation](images/lda.png)

 * LDA in sklearn: [here](https://scikit-learn.org/stable/modules/decomposition.html#latent-dirichlet-allocation-lda)

-## Scoring metric: `f1_weighted`
-We use the scoring metric `f1_weighted` from `sklearn`. `f1_weighted` computes the f1 score for each class of the target variable, then takes the weighted mean over classes.
-The weight is the number of true instances of the class.
-This helps account for class imbalance by giving greater weight to higher-frequency classes.

 ### Resources
 * [Topic Models (Blei and Lafferty)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.186.4283&rep=rep1&type=pdf)